rotkonetworks/ibp-proposals/subdomain_based_routing.md

   It binds the scalability of services to the domain's scalability, potentially leading to bottlenecks.
 - **Operational Rigidity:** Adjusting backup configurations or scaling services requires significant changes to HAProxy's setup, reducing operational agility.
+- **Challenge to launch new networks:** Adding new network to GeoDNS is currently challenging with single subdomain for relay and system parachain services.
+All providers are required to have new deploys ready on the same day to avoid any downtime around the world.
+Having subdomains instead of paths for each network would allow to have full control for each network.

 ## 5. Proposal for Subdomain-Based Routing